usegalaxy-eu/website/tiaas.md

 will run on the main queue.
 If a spot on a training VM opens up first, they will run there rather than continuing to wait in the main queue.

+Some more general information about the TIaaS service:

+- [a Calendar](https://usegalaxy.eu/tiaas/calendar/) that shows when TIaaS trainings are booked
+- [some Statistics](https://usegalaxy.eu/tiaas/stats/) about the TIaaS events

 ## Eligibility

 We have significant capacity and have dedicated some of this to providing